Sifa’s Decision To Start a Business Changed Everything

 She did.
 And Convoy of Hope was with her every step of the way.

-Sifa started her own business selling Maasai blankets.
+Sifa chose to start a business selling Maasai blankets.
 She quickly made enough profit to start another business, this time selling sugar.
 Then those two businesses did so well that she started selling rice.

 “I manage all this because Convoy of Hope didn’t just train us, they go with us all the way,” Sifa said.
 “I couldn’t afford to buy my children new clothes.
 Now, I can even buy gifts for my husband and I can afford clothes and shoes for my kids.
 My husband became supportive, understanding, loving.”